ToniWonKanobi/theoveranalyzed.net/posts/2015/2/27/apples-initial-watch-ad-in-vogue-is-nearly-perfect.md

 @@ Tags=Apple, Apple Watch, culture, Neil Cybart

 Neil Cybart from Above Avalon on Apple's recent Vogue ad:
->There are only so many brands that can get away with just simply having Watch on a blank page.
+>There are only so many brands that can get away with just simply having <i class="fa fa-apple fa-fw"></i> Watch on a blank page.
 That one page is estimated to have cost Apple close to $200,000.

 So true.